eodash/eodash/docs/widgets/index.md

 ### Internal Widgets

 Eodash provides Internal Widgets as extendable Vue Components that are maintained within the package.
 Along with these, users can also define their own Vue Components.
 A guide is available to [learn more](/widgets/internal-widgets).
-For further information, you can refer to the [API](/api/types/core/client/types/interfaces/InternalComponentWidget.html).
+For further information, you can refer to the [API](/api/Configuration/interfaces/InternalComponentWidget.html).

 ## Functional Widgets

-Functional widgets are a special form of widgets that are rendered using the [defineWidget](/api/types/core/client/types/interfaces/FunctionalWidget#definewidget) function on STAC object selection, and provides the selected STAC object as a parameter before render.
-The render of the widget is triggered when the `id` of the returned config changes.
-It gives the ability to switch and hide widgets based on a specific state or indicator.
+Functional widgets are a special form of widget rendered through the [`defineWidget`](/api/Configuration/interfaces/FunctionalWidget.html#definewidget) function on STAC object selection.
+The function receives the selected STAC object (and the compare selection, when present) and returns a static widget config - including its `layout` - or a falsy value to render nothing.
+The widget re-renders only when the `id` of the returned config changes, which lets you switch or hide widgets based on the current state or indicator.

 ### Example based on the existence of a WMS relation

-in the following example a widget is configured based on if a wms relation is found in the selected STAC object links.
-A `eox-stacinfo` web component is rendered if no relation found.
-A `eox-map` web component is rendered whenever a relation is found, and rerendered if `wmsLink["wms:layers"][0]` value changes.
+In the following example a widget is configured based on whether a WMS relation is found in the selected STAC object links.
+An `eox-stacinfo` web component is rendered if no relation is found.
+An `eox-map` web component is rendered whenever a relation is found, and re-rendered when the `wmsLink["wms:layers"][0]` value changes.

 ```js
 import { store } from "@eodash/eodash"